gguzzy/Mask2Former/INSTALL.md

 ## Installation

 ### Requirements
-- Linux or macOS with Python ≥ 3.6
+- Linux or macOS with Python = 3.8 (is strongly recommended) and CUDA 11.1 (as cudatoolbox-kit, is strongly recommended, please visit https://detectron2.readthedocs.io/en/latest/tutorials/install.html to know more about compabilities).
 - PyTorch ≥ 1.9 and [torchvision](https://github.com/pytorch/vision/) that matches the PyTorch installation.
   Install them together at [pytorch.org](https://pytorch.org) to make sure of this.
 Note, please check PyTorch version matches that is required by Detectron2.